-Big River Bakery Teesside will be based within Teesside University’s start-up incubator, which is situated right on the University campus and in the heart of the local community.
-Although primarily for refugees, the bakery will also reach out to other disadvantaged groups in the local area.
+Big River Bakery (Teesside) was based within Teesside University’s start-up incubator, which is situated right on the University campus and in the heart of the local community.
+Although primarily aimed at refugees, the bakery also reached out to other disadvantaged groups in the local area to provide training opportunities.

-The short-term aim of the Teesside bakery is to be a central hub for community bake days, courses in bread making, along with producing baked goods for local communities and running a subscription-based bread service.
-It aims to provide regular baking experience opportunities for at least 10 refugees, along with qualifications and training opportunities.
-The project will benefit from being immersed within a diverse, collaborative space with access to people with different types of business knowledge and skills, whilst Teesside University’s start-up platform will benefit from having a social enterprise within it.
-This cross pollination of cultures and ideas seeks to create value which goes well beyond that of simply baking bread.
+The short-term aim of the Teesside bakery was to be a central hub for community bake days, courses in bread making, along with producing baked goods for local communities and running a subscription-based bread service.
+It provided regular baking experience opportunities for at least 10 people, along with qualifications and training opportunities.

 Anna Lewis from Open Door North East described how the Covid-19 pandemic has impacted refugees and asylum seekers in the region: